-The user experience is much the same whatever device you use.
-Once installed, Pluto TV just works.
+The user experience is much the same no matter what device you use.
 Navigation and stream selection is the same as on any media center app.
-Find something to watch, select the stream and enjoy.
-That really is all here is to it.
+Find something to watch on any device or browser, select the stream, and enjoy.
+That’s really is all there is to it.

 Want to stream faster?
-See our guide to improving your Internet speed for streaming services.
+See our guide on improving your Internet speed for streaming services.